-Get hands-on practical experience on next-generation sequencing (NGS) and their applications in clinical microbiology during this one-day workshop in London at the University of Westminster on 25 April 2019.
+Get hands-on practical experience on next-generation sequencing (NGS) and its applications in clinical microbiology during this one-day workshop in London at the University of Westminster.
 Learn step-by-step how to easily and effectively analyze and manage NGS data generated by modern sequencing technologies.

 The course is aimed at those with an interest in the applications of next-generation sequencing technologies in diagnostic microbiology.